Guidance

 Making an application

-To apply for a trade remedies investigation, you will need to register on our Trade Remedies Service and complete the appropriate application form for a dumping, subsidy or safeguard investigation.
-If you are not sure which type of investigation is appropriate to you, you can consult our guidance on gov.uk or contact our Pre-Application Office.
-When applying, make sure you:
+To apply for a trade remedies investigation or review, you will need to register on our Trade Remedies Service Trade Remedies Service and complete the appropriate application form.
+If you are not sure which type of investigation or review is appropriate for you, you can consult our guidance on Introduction to trade remedies TROG, our guidance on Reviews of anti-dumping and countervailing measures TROG and Reviews of safeguard measures TROG, or contact our Pre-Application Office (PAO) on contact@traderemedies.gov.uk.

-The sources you select may affect how reliable we consider your data to be.
+When providing supporting data, the sources you select may affect how reliable we consider your data to be.
 We may consider your information to be more dependable if:

-• it is from reputable sources (such as commissioned expert submissions);
+• it is from reputable sources (such as commissioned expert submissions)

 • your claims are supported by reputable secondary source data (such as well-regarded trade journals or published industry information)